andy-schulz/webdriverjs-annotator/README.md

 # webdriverjs-annotator
 The package annotates elements with webdriverjs during test execution.
-Use the package in you framework where you wrap the ``driver.findElements()`` function
+Use the package in you framework in a ``driver.findElements()`` function wrapper.

-no third party libraries are loaded to display the message as it should not interfere with the sites behaviour.
-The message is a simple div tag with inline styles
+No third party libraries are loaded to display the message as it should not interfere with the sites behaviour.
+The message is a simple div tag with inline styles.

 ## Quickstart Guide